Speak (2004 film): Reception

-On Rotten Tomatoes, the film has an 80% "fresh" score based on 5 reviews.

 Marilyn Moss of The Hollywood Reporter gave an overwhelmingly positive write-up, describing the film as, "well-made and extremely touching."
 She praised Stewart's performance, saying she gave an "understated performance that will touch everyone who sees [the film]."
 Moss also praised the score and editing, saying it "merges [Stewart's] character's interior and exterior worlds beautifully."
 On his YouTube channel, critic Chris Stuckmann gave the film a retrospective positive review, praising Stewart and Zahn's performances, the cinematography, and direction.
 Stuckmann also said the film feels "at home" for him, because of the filming that took place in Ohio (Stuckmann's home state).
 Barbara Shulgasser-Parker of Common Sense Media gave the film a rating of four out of five stars, and called it, "a startlingly good film on what has become a familiar subject in both fiction and life."
 She praised Stewart's performance and the direction.
 Although Neil Genzlinger of The New York Times opined the film "comes nowhere near capturing the wise, subtle tone of the book it's based on", "[it] is still an effective treatment of a difficult subject, thanks almost entirely to the performance of Kristen Stewart as the young victim."

 Christopher Null of ContactMusic.com gave the film a rating of three out of five stars, saying it "is decent, even pretty good at times, but ultimately this material feels so familiar that we see every turn in the story telegraphed from miles away."
 Dennis Harvey of Variety called the production values "OK," but said, "Eventual coming-to-terms (plus the culprit’s public humiliation) would’ve been much more potent with less caricatured adult characters and more nuanced direction."

 Accolades

 In 2006, the film was nominated for a Writers Guild Award.
-Jessica Sharzer was also nominated for a Directors Guild Award in the category of Outstanding Directorial Achievement in Children’s Programs.
+Jessica Sharzer was also nominated for a Directors Guild Award in the category of Outstanding Directorial Achievement in Children's Programs.

+Home media

+The film was released on DVD in Australia by Flashback Entertainment (Cat 16980).